“Their policies are not working, their systems are not working and children are dying,”

 India’s progress in reducing child malnutrition has been slow.
 About 42 per cent of the children under the age of five are underweight, compared to just 7 per cent in China.
 Washington group, the International Food Policy Research Institute, says almost one fifth of the population of India is “food insecure”.
 In Ujala’s state, about 60 per cent of the children under five are malnourished.
 Almost one in every 10 dies before reaching the age of five.
 That ranks Madhya Pradesh alongside Chad and Ethiopia for child malnutrition, the institute reports.

 The adjectives used for INDIA -sovereign, socialist, secular, democratic etc still remain very much on paper since their inception 56 years back.
-Only time will tell when every Indian will actually be able to experience the real meaning of these terms.FLAG THIS POST
+Only time will tell when every Indian will actually be able to experience the real meaning of these terms.REPORT THIS POST